cypherpunk-academy/2064/en/029_2064_A new task.md

 It consisted of a circle of man-high stones and a shingled wooden roof on wooden stilts.
 It was open to the sunny side.
 There was a campfire burning in the middle.
-Lilly sat in front of the hut on the rock and looked into a vast landscape of fields, gardens, houses and a lake.
+Lilly sat in front of the hut on the rock and looked into a vast landscape of fields, gardens, houses, and a lake.

 Lilly called them both welcome: "Hej, hej, just go inside.
 She's waiting."

 Lasse and Sigur went left and right past the campfire into the hut.
-Inside Marlene waited on a big pillow, in front of her a small table with tea.
+Inside, Marlene waited on a big pillow, in front of her a small table with tea.
 She greeted her with a warm smile.

 Marlene: "Sit down.